'A scrupulous piece of reporting, necessary, timely and very sobering' John Le Carré

 Then two innocent people find a discarded perfume bottle used in the attack and one of them, Dawn Sturgess, tragically dies.
 It is now a murder investigation.
 How exactly did we get here?

 In The Skripal Files Mark Urban explains the most shocking espionage incident in a decade.
-Based on interviews with Sergei before his poisoning, Urban describes precisely how an otherwise loyal Russian intelligence officer was turned into an agent by MI6, how Skripal was betrayed so that he found himself in a Siberian prison, and why, years later, was he was targeted for assassination.
+Based on interviews with Sergei before the Salisbury poisonings, Urban describes precisely how an otherwise loyal Russian intelligence officer was turned into an agent by MI6, how Skripal was betrayed so that he found himself in a Siberian prison, and why, years later, was he was targeted for assassination.